Dolphins Get Win Over Steelers on NBC's Sunday Night Football in Tua's Return

 The Steelers got on the board with a 45-yard field goal from kicker Chris Boswell and got within three points on a 7-yard touchdown pass from Pickett to wide receiver George Pickens to cut the deficit to 13-10.
 Sanders connected on a 47-yard field goal attempt to give the Dolphins at 16-10 halftime lead.

-Miami linebacker Jaelan Phillips got the first sack of the game for either team to open the third quarter, but Pittsburgh would respond by stopping the Dolphins on fourth down to end Miami's first possession of the second half in a scoreless third quarter.
+Miami linebacker Jaelan Phillips got the first sack of the game for either team to open the third quarter, but Pittsburgh would respond by stopping the Dolphins on fourth down to end Miami's first possession of the second half in a scoreless period.

-Pittsburgh drove down the field late in the fourth quarter, but Pickett was intercepted by safety Jevon Holland with just over three minutes left in the fourth quarter.
-The Steelers would get one final chance for a win only to see Pickett's final pass attempt was intercepted by cornerback Noah Igbinoghene with 18 seconds left to seal the win.
+Pittsburgh drove down the field late in the fourth, but Pickett was intercepted by safety Jevon Holland with just over three minutes to play.
+The Steelers would get one final chance for a win only to see Pickett's final pass attempt intercepted by cornerback Noah Igbinoghene with 18 seconds left to seal the win.

 Sports